BetSmartMedia/Lazorse/README.md

 parameter matching semantics as well.
 See the bottom of this document for more details.

-Lazorse by default owns the `/` and routes.
-The `/` route will respond with an index that maps all registered URI templates to a route specification, including a description and examples if they are available.
+Lazorse by default owns the index (`/`) route.
+The index route responds to GET a mapping of all registered URI templates to their route specification, including a description and examples if they are available.
 So an app with a single route
 like: